Sew house shoes for warm weather!

 - 2 toes of fabric and 2 toes of lining (you can use your outer fabric as lining if you’re using quilting cotton)

-- 2 soles of fabric
+- 2 soles of fabric for the insoles

-- 2 soles of non skid fabric
+- 2 soles of non skid rubber bottom fabric

 - 2 toes of quilt batting with the seam allowances cut off